 7. Method of sampling

-(1) A blood sample shall be taken by a medical practitioner or registered nurse by venepuncture, with the syringe provided in the sampling equipment and no other.
+(1) For the purposes of section 69(1), a blood sample must be taken by a medical practitioner or registered nurse by venepuncture, with the syringe provided in the sampling equipment and no other.

+(2A) For the purposes of section 69(1a), 2 blood samples, one immediately after the other, must be taken by a medical practitioner or registered nurse by venepuncture, with the vaccutainer kit provided in the sampling equipment and no other.

 (2) The medical practitioner or registered nurse shall —

 (a) examine the package containing the sampling equipment produced to him, and in the presence of the person producing it, ensure that —